 Licensed practical nurses are responsible for providing much of the routine care that patients in hospitals, nursing homes, and rehabilitation centers receive.
 These nursing professionals are a main point of contact for patients and their families and have a direct effect on a patient’s recovery.
 To be fully prepared for that role, prospective LPNs need high-quality training.

-Get the rundown on LPN programs in Orlando that deliver the knowledge and skills aspiring LPNs need to pass the state licensing exam and land a job in this growing field.
-Find out about different types of schools to choose from, including community colleges, private colleges, and online options.
-Read on to learn more about what you will study, how much LPN programs in Orlando cost, and what types of financial aid are available to help you pay for them.
+In this guide, you’ll get the rundown on LPN programs in Orlando that deliver the knowledge and skills aspiring LPNs like you need to pass the state licensing exam and land a job in this growing field.
+You’ll also find out about the different types of schools that offer LPN programs, what you will study, how much LPN programs in Orlando cost, and what types of financial aid are available to help you pay for them.

 Complete List of State Approved LPN Programs in the Orlando Area